QBasy/SDP_Final_Project/README.md

 Project Overview:

-1) Our project is a representative of RPG game with various in-game classes, amount of which can be extended in the future.
+1) Our project is a representative of RPG game with 3 in-game classes, amount of which can be extended in the future.
 Characters can have armor and weapons.
 Attacks can deal two types of damage: physical and magic.

 2) Idea behind the project is to try to implement studied material into things we like – games.
 Gaining some experience in this field wouldn’t be a bad thing for us.